 Kota Kinabalu’s new airport terminal 1 is virtually brand spanking new, spacious and relatively well organised, if a little light on shopping options.
 Not that I mind as I’ve actually developed a bit of an allergy to shopping.
 But The Journo notices these things.

 The flight, being only 2.5 hours, had no in-flight entertainment.
-Luckily I grabbed a newspaper on the way in, as there were no in-flight magazines in my entire row either.
-I managed to nod-off a few times too, significantly cutting down journey time.
+I grabbed a newspaper on the way in, which was serendipitous, as there were no in-flight magazines in my entire row either.
+I managed to nod-off a few times too, significantly cutting down perceived journey time.

 On the up side, the stewards and stewardess managed to serve us 3 helpings of Joy orange juice (closer to being real than the juice with the meal) and coffee, which kept me well hydrated.
 I hope this is a taste of things to come on the international sector where inevitably you find yourself dehydrating.